Wild Baby Arctic Fox

 Northern Hemisphere Arctic Regions

 CONSERVATION STATUS Least Concern

 It might be a bit cold for most but this 16-week boy is prepared.
-He has been tucked away in his huge den with his many brothers and siblings safe and sound.
+He has been tucked away in his huge den with his many siblings safe and sound.
 They have been drinking all the milk they can and having a great time playing with each other, but he is very interested in the big wide world.
 His thick white coat should protect him from the elements but he must always have his wits about him, keeping his eyes peeled at all times for the dreaded red fox.

 Even though they are exceptional hunters, sometimes the long winter months can be short on food, particularly their favourite cuisine of lemmings.
 To solve this problem, the crafty hunters follow larger predators like polar bears and wolves to scavenge whatever they manage to find.
 To help them with their hunting endeavours, the Arctic Fox has developed a spectacular sense of hearing and smell.
 They can easily hear lemmings burrowing under 4-5 inches of snow and can smell a leftover carcass 10-40km away.
 Once they have found their prey under the snow they leap into the air, giving them a fantastic vantage to pierce through the snow, catching their prey unaware.

 Arctic foxes live in very large dens, which are a system of tunnels, covering up to 1000m2 with many entrances.
 If their main food source, the lemming, is abundant, the foxes can have litters as big as 25 kits, the largest of any dog- but usually they give birth to between 6-19.
 Arctic foxes are monogamous so both parents look after their young.
 The mother will feed the kits with her milk while the father will head out to hunt.
 The kits are completely dependent on their parents from summer to autumn, leaving the den for the first time when they are 14-15 weeks old and becoming sexually mature once they are a year old.